-The preferred land use scenario (figure 3-1) is the conceptual vision for the project but does not guarantee that development will occur in this way.
-There are areas already zoned for commercial and residential use include Majestic Place and an undeveloped R-3 area just north of Lloyd Expressway and east of the Posey County Line.
-Additional planned development in the area south of Upper Mt.
-Vernon Road would require rezonina.
+Prior to this plan, certain areas were already zoned for commercial and residential use including Majestic Place and an undeveloped R-3 area just north of Lloyd Expressway and east of the Posey County Line.
+These areas could be developed under the applicable zoning districts which are now by-right zoning districts.
+The recommended scenario shows additional planned development in the area south of Upper Mt.
+Vernon Road, which would require rezoning for this development pattern to be realized.

-To help illustrate the character of future development, a conceptual vision illustration was prepared for the plan.
-In this illustration, Majestic Place has been reoriented with the mixed-use district along the Parkway.
-The neighborhood commercial area should be located to the south of a new central roadway.
+To help illustrate the character of future development that is expected based on the policy in this plan, several conceptual illustrations were prepared.
+The first illustration, shows Majestic Place developed as a mixed-use district fronting the Parkway.
+A central roadway should be considered that would be lined with neighborhood commercial.
 This commercial zone would contain a mix of neighborhood serving stores, restaurants, and housing.
-It is envisioned to be surrounded by conservation zones buffering the adjacent residential development with natural and open space.
-Between Roesner Road and University Parkway would be a mixed-use node which would provide small scale shops, restaurants, offices, and other services needed to serve the corridor.
-Residential units could also be located above commercial spaces or as stand-alone buildings.
-The northwest section of Majestic Place is envisioned to be a mixed residential district surrounded by existing tree stands.
+The development should be surrounded by conservation zones buffering the adjacent residential developments with landscape and open space.
+A mixed-use node, would be located between Roesner Road and University Parkway, and contain small scale shops, restaurants, offices, and other services needed to serve the residential in Majestic Place and the rest of the corridor.
+Residential units could be located above commercial spaces or as stand-alone buildings.
+The northwest section of Majestic Place is proposed to be a mixed residential district surrounded by existing tree stands.

-The residentially zoned parcels in the southwest corner of the corridor will serve a variety of housing needs.
-The core could be developed as a mixed residential district integrated into the existing forested and wetland area.
-To the north, neighborhood residential blends into the existing residential development.
+The existing residentially zoned parcels in the southwest corner of the corridor will serve a variety of housing needs.
+The area could be developed as a mixed residential district integrated into the existing forested and wetland area.
+To the north, neighborhood residential would blend into the existing residential development.

-North of Hogue Road and south of Upper Mt.
-Vernon Road would be primarily neighborhood residential development with some recreational development adjacent to the West Side Sportsman's Club.
-Additionally, there a new research and development (R&D) flex district is proposed between University Parkway and Roesner Road.
-The R&D flex area is a proposed business park intended to include office, research and development, and light manufacturing uses.
+The area north of Hogue Road and south of Upper Mt.
+Vernon Road is proposed to be primarily neighborhood residential development with some recreational development adjacent to the West Side Sportsman's Club.

+Additionally, there is a proposed research and development (R&D) flex district between University Parkway and Roesner Road.
+The R&D flex area would be a proposed business park intended to include office, research and development, and light manufacturing uses.
 Uses which generate substantial truck traffic are discouraged.